Back to IMS Schedule

 Mo1D-4 A Cryo-CMOS Electron/Nuclear Spin Controller with Combined GHz/MHz Drivers for Color-Center Qubits

-Mohamed Elbadry, Niels Fakkel, Luc Enthoven, Fabio Sebastiano, Masoud Babaie
+Mohamed A. Elbadry, Niels Fakkel, Luc Enthoven, Fabio Sebastiano, Masoud Babaie